Classification of Fermi-LAT sources with deep learning using energy and time spectra: Conclusions

-We have proposed a method to address the sample selection bias when performing source classification based on features.
+We have proposed a new method to address the sample selection bias when performing source classification based on features.
 Using an autoencoder one can select those features for classification that encode the most relevant information about the sources, irrespective of the source labels and of the feature's classification performance.
 With such a technique we find an accuracy of $97.96\pm 0.26$\% for the classification of AGN versus PSR, comparable to what we found using the energy and time dependent fluxes.

-Finally, we have presented our predictions for the classification of unlabelled sources in the 4FGL-DR2 catalog as either AGN or PSR, and of the PSR sources as candidate YNG or MSP pulsars.
+Finally, we have presented our predictions for the classification of unlabelled sources in the 4FGL-DR2 catalogue as either AGN or PSR, and of the PSR sources as candidate YNG or MSP pulsars.
 Considering our benchmark DNN, we identify 1050 candidate AGN and 78 candidate PSR sources.
 The distribution of candidate sources follows the expected Galactic latitude distribution, and most importantly, the clustering in the variability-curvature plane, confirming that neural networks extract the relevant features from the energy and time spectra.
 We have also provided a list of 12 MSP candidates selected from unlabelled sources and discussed the overlap with results from previous classifications based on other machine learning techniques.

-The sources have been labelled as candidate AGN, PSR, YNG or MSP based on their gamma-ray properties only.
+The sources have been labelled by our deep networks as candidate AGN, PSR, YNG or MSP based on their gamma-ray properties only.
 They should thus not be considered identified sources, but rather as sources likely to be associated/identified in the future.
 We encourage multiwavelength follow-up observations targeting the candidate AGN and PSR, searching for example for radio and gamma-ray pulsations, or spectral variability on larger time scales.

 We emphasise that our method is very flexible and can easily be generalised to include multiwavelength data on the energy and time spectra coming from different observatories, as well as additional selected features.
 For example, spectra can be complemented with data at higher energies coming from forthcoming observations of \fermi sources with CTA \citep{CTAConsortium:2018tzg}.